zognin/tp/docs/DeveloperGuide.md

 **MSS**

 1. Gym Manager wants to find bookings in a certain time slot.
-2. Gym Manager enters search terms in required format
+2. Gym Manager enters search terms in required format.
-3. BTBB displays all bookings in the time slot
+3. BTBB displays all bookings in the time slot.

     Use case ends.